codetaylor/artisan-worktables-1.12/docs/recipes/tools.md

   .create();
 ```

-You might notice that we're using a ore dictionary entries for the tools in these examples.
+You might notice that ore dictionary entries for the tools were used in these examples.
 Artisan Worktables provides two different types of ore dictionary groups for its tools: groups by tool type and groups by tool material.

 ## OreDict Tool Groups